nashcalc/prototype/README.md

   **Ben:**

     Fix logic for setting row and column floor on buttons (could store the main div element somewhere and just change stuff with usestate, saving a ton of space)
+      - Everything works except states are being read as minusColState == 1 and minusRowState == 1 which doesn't really make sense
+        -- This is making the grid default to one row or col when minus button is pressed

     Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet as opposed to just error handling

     Add expected payout for mixed strategies

-    Center input in forms
+    Buttons are no longer styled and need to be redone (perhaps with the floating action buttons)

     Try and combine all nasheqs into a single statement

-    Highlight the form if it's a nash eq in pure or highlight the others on a gradient of color depending on probability in mixed strategies (can pass a state down to the form)
+    Highlight or color the form if it's a nash eq in pure or highlight the others on a gradient of color depending on probability in mixed strategies (can pass a state down to the form)

+    Center input in textfields

     Update routes to /api/... to make it more cooperative with router and deploy